teleshoes/okb-engine/README.md

 Howto:
 * Define `CORPUS_DIR` and `WORK_DIR` environments variable (or set them in `~/.okboard-build` a shell configuration file which gets sourced by the build script).
 Also add a row `export QMAKE=qmake-qt5` if on Fedora or similar distro.
 * Package all your corpora files as `$CORPUS_DIR/corpus-$LANG.txt.bz2` (compressed text file).
 Sentences must be separated by punctuation (".") or blank lines and capitalization should be right (e.g. proper nouns has leading upper case letter).
 Text must be encoded as UTF-8, but all punctuation should be ASCII.
 Some chars are illegal eg all outside of this set [\ \!-\~\t\r\n\'\u0080-\u023F\u20AC].
 This for instance means all kinds of punctuation (eg #x2026), spaces (eg #x2002, #x2009, #x2028), dashes (eg #x2013, #x2212), items (eg #x2022) and quotes (eg #x2018, #x2019, #x201c, #x201d) needs to be replaced if used in your corpus selection.
+  * A sample cleaning script is included (`okb-engine/tools/clean_corpus.py`): it removes all forbidden characters and tries to map some Unicode punctuation.
 * Optionally, create a `$CORPUS_DIR/dict-$LANG.txt` containing list of words to use for prediction engine (UTF-8, on word per line).
 If you do not provide this file, the most used words in the corpus file will be used.
 This option is useful for filtering some uncommon words overrepresented in input corpus
 * `$WORK_DIR` should point to a directory with enough space available (English + French requires 1.5 GB)
 * Create a `db/lang-$LANG.cf` configuration file (use examples from other languages).
 Configuration options include: